-The programme features courses of 7.5 HEC each, which consist of lectures, seminars, practicals and mandatory assignments.
+The program features courses of 7.5 HEC each, which consist of lectures, seminars, practicals, and mandatory assignments.

 General entry requirements for second-cycle studies and specific entry requirements:

-- Bachelor Degree in Electrical Engineering, Computer Engineering, Engineering Physics or the equivalent.
+- Bachelor's Degree in Electrical Engineering, Computer Engineering, Engineering Physics or the equivalent.